 The fellows will begin the program with a two-day intensive workshop, Introduction to Integral Teaching, in which they engage the foundation of integral, critical, collaborative and transformative pedagogies.
 While the emphasis will be on critical pedagogies, fellows will also be oriented towards the field of higher education and will learn practical skills, such as facilitation, lesson planning, and course design as well.
 The workshop will be co-facilitated by Alec MacLeod and Sara Salazar, faculty members in the School of Undergraduate Studies (SUS) who are leading the ITF Program.

 The ITF is led by SUS faculty members Alec MacLeod and Sara Salazar.
 Alec is a core faculty member and was the founding director of the undergraduate program at CIIS.
 He has close to thirty years of experience working in the classroom with traditionally underserved populations and has published in the field of multicultural education.
 Sara, a graduate of CIIS and full-time faculty member in the BAC, is an educator and community activist who has extensive experience working with students of all ages.
-A CIIS Undergraduate Studies faculty member since 2012, she has most recently taught at Holy Names University and the San Francisco Friends School.

 Application packet is linked below.
 Applicants are strongly encouraged to learn more about the Bachelor's Degree Completion Program before applying.
 Applications are due on Monday October 10, 2017.